felixmariotto/three-mesh-ui/README.md

 // scene is a THREE.Scene (see three.js)
 scene.add( container );

-// This is typically done in the loop :
+// This is typically done in the render loop :
 ThreeMeshUI.update();
 ```